CopsEatingDonuts/1015datasets/README.md

 ## Conclusions

-* It is possible to predict a round's outcome with reasonable accuracy when given only the starting difference in economy
+* It is possible to predict a round's outcome with reasonable accuracy with only the starting difference in economy.
-* Pistol rounds are indeed the most fair rounds as they are the hardest to predict
+* Pistol rounds are indeed the most fair rounds as they are the hardest to predict.
-* Some maps really do have inherent bias towards T/CT
+* Some maps really do have inherent bias towards T/CT.

 ## What have we learnt?
 1. Restructuring datasets to fit the requirements for machine learning
 2. Ensemble trees and how they work
 3. Optimization of algorithms to handle huge datasets
 4. Difference between Accuracy, Precision, Recall and f1
+5. Complicated algorithms may not always mean the best accuracy

 *Note: csv files have been stored via Git LFS as they are too large to be directly uploaded.
 Use Git if you wish to clone data from this project.*